Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Quick answer

-The Temple of Leah is a Roman and Greek-inspired memorial in Barangay Busay, Cebu City, built by businessman Teodorico Soriano Adarna as a tribute to his late wife Leah Villa Albino-Adarna, who passed away in 2010.
+The Temple of Leah is a Roman and Greek-inspired memorial in Barangay Busay, Cebu City, built by businessman Teodorico Soriano Adarna in tribute to his late wife Leah Villa Albino-Adarna, who passed away in 2010.
 Construction began in 2012 and it opened to the public in 2015.
-Often called the “Taj Mahal of the Philippines”, it features bronze lion statues, marble floors, grand columns, panoramic views of Cebu City, and a museum of Leah’s personal belongings.
-Entrance is PHP 120–150 (around USD 2–3 / GBP 1.50–2.50) and it is open daily 6AM–11PM.
+Often called the “Taj Mahal of the Philippines”, it features bronze lion statues, marble floors, grand Roman columns, panoramic views of Cebu City, and a museum of Leah’s personal belongings.
+Entrance is ₱120–₱150 (≈ USD 2–3 / GBP 1.50–2.50) and it is open daily 6AM–11PM.

-Most visitors come to Temple of Leah for the architecture and the views.
-But the real reason this place is remarkable is the story behind it — and it’s one worth knowing before you arrive.
+Most visitors arrive for the architecture and the views.
+But the real reason Temple of Leah is remarkable is the story behind it — and it is worth knowing before you arrive.

 Teodorico Soriano Adarna is a Cebu-based engineer and businessman who built his fortune through a construction firm and hospitality ventures across the Visayas.
 He and his wife Leah Villa Albino-Adarna were married for 54 years.
 When Leah died of lung cancer in 2010, Teodorico was, by all accounts, devastated.
 He had promised her that he would build something that would preserve her memory forever.